WebReflection/redefine/README.md

   * Safari, and mobile
   * Webkit stock browsers for mobile
   * node.js
+  * Rhino

-Other server side engines such **Rhino** or **Ringo** should be supported too since these are compatible with ES5 and ES5.1.
+Other server side engines such **Ringo** should be supported too since these are compatible with ES5 and ES5.1.
 The best way to know if your device, browser, or server side JS engine is working is to [grab wru](https://github.com/WebReflection/wru) and run those tests :-)

 ### 100% Code Coverage